ProsperWorks/redis-ick/README.md

 * or anything in between

-Because Ick always uses the min when multiple scores are present for one message, ICKADD can rearrange the order of the producer set and ICKRESERVE can rearrange the order of the consumer set in surprising ways.
+Because Ick always uses the min when multiple scores are present for one message, Ick.ickadd can rearrange the order of the producer set and Ick.ickreserve can rearrange the order of the consumer set in surprising ways.

-ICKADD write-folds in the producer set but not in the consumer set.
+Ick.ickadd write-folds in the producer set but not in the consumer set.
 Thus, one message can appear in both the producer set and the consumer set.
 At first this seems wrong and inefficient, but in fact it is a desirable property.
-When a message is in both sets, it means it was included in a batch by ICKRESERVE, then added by ICKADD, but has yet to be ICKCOMMITed.
+When a message is in both sets, it means it was included in a batch by Ick.ickreserve, then added by Ick.ickadd, but has yet to be Ick.ickcommit-ed.
 The interpretation for this is that the consumer is actively engaged in updating the downstream systems.
 But that means, at the Ick it is indeterminate whether the message is still dirty or has been cleaned.
 That is, being in both queues corresponds exactly to a message being in the critical section where a race condition is possible.
 Thus, we _want_ it to still be dirty and to appear in a future batch.

 None of these surprises is a bug in Ick: they are all consistent with the design and the intent.
 But they are surprises nonetheless and can